 Amy earned her B.A. in Spanish and Economics from the University of Texas at Austin in 1999 and her J.D. from the University of Texas School of Law in 2004.
 Prior to attending law school, Amy served as Office Manager of the Texas Music Office, a state agency within the Texas Governor’s Office.
 During law school, she attended the University College London in London, England, to study international and comparative law.
 Amy served as a staff editor of both the Texas Intellectual Property Law Journal and the Texas Review of Entertainment and Sports Law; President of Women’s Law Caucus; Vice President of the Intellectual Property Law Society; and a Teaching Quizmaster.
 She also arranged for and directed UT Law’s a cappella group that performed during the annual law school production Assault & Flattery.

 A musician herself, Amy began her legal career focusing on music.
 Since 2007, Amy has worked closely with Christian L. Castle, Attorneys on music industry talent representation, digital distribution, content licensing, and public policy matters.
-In 2011, thanks to an “of counsel” arrangement with Deena Kalai, PLLC, Amy branched out into independent film and television production work and has now served as production and/or distribution legal on more than two dozen independent feature-length films.
+In 2011, thanks to an “of counsel” arrangement with Deena Kalai, PLLC, Amy branched out into independent film and television production work and has now served as production, clearance, and/or distribution legal on dozens of independent feature-length films.
 In addition, she frequently speaks and writes on entertainment law topics and maintains the educational site AskaMusicLawyer.com,which receives thousands of visitors each month.